Regularization for Long Named Entity Recognition: Introduction

-However, exploiting biases without learning the underlying task hinders the generalization capacity of pre-trained language models, thus numerous studies have suggested debiasing methods to prevent overfitting on superficial cues in training dataset \cite{gururangan2018annotation, he2019unlearn, clark2019don, utama2020towards, utama2020mind, ko2020look, kim2021your, du2021interpreting}.
-Despite such commendable efforts, there is an issue while designing a bias-only model.
-First, \citet{clark2019don} introduced a \textit{produce-of-expert} style to scale down the gradients of biased examples, but it ignored a class prior due to the difficulty of modeling and class of targeted dataset is uniformly distributed.
-Furthermore, in Biomedical Named Entity Recognition (BioNER), \citet{kim2021your} enhanced generalizability via this debiasing framework that replaces bias-only model as a class distribution given word frequency.
-Nonetheless, it is impossible to apply informative statistics when the train and test dataset is dissimilar.
+Exploiting dataset biases hinders the generalization capacity of PLMs to address unseen entities, which is critical in real-world situations.
+Thus, current debiasing methods have been suggested to prevent the overfitting of superficial cues in training datasets \cite{clark2019don, kim2021your}.
+For NER tasks, we found two problems to apply this directly on PLMs.
+First, \citet{clark2019don} introduced a product-of-expert to scale down the gradients of biased examples, but they ignored a class prior because the class distributions of particular datasets is uniformly distributed.
+In contrast, there is a severe class imbalance in the NER task, thus the dominating influence of easy-negative examples must be addressed~\cite{meng2019dsreg,li2020dice,mahabadi2020end}.
+Second, in biomedical named entity recognition (BioNER), \citet{kim2021your} enhanced generalizability through the debiasing framework which replaces a bias-only model as a class distribution given word frequency.
+However, it is impossible to explicitly provide a training signal to out-of-vocabulary (OOV) words that do not appear in the training.
+For example, it is difficult to predict \textit{'Latent BHRF1 transcripts'} as an entity because the word \textit{'Latent'} does not occur in the training dataset but appears in the test dataset.